rymeskar/distributed-hash-table/docs/README.md

 ## Plan
 - [x]  Setup Docker
-- [ ]  Kubernetes multiple instances with a load balancer
+- [x]  Kubernetes multiple instances with a load balancer
-- [ ] Single node with a backed file; both deletions, additions and retrievals.
+- [x] Single node with a backed file; both deletions, additions and retrievals.
 - [ ]  Write tests.
+- [ ]  Get from Azure
 - [ ]  Caching on top.
 - [ ]  Figure out how nodes will jump to the system!
 - [ ]  Multiple nodes at start, with linear routing.
 - [ ]  Nodes can be added